nightwing891/crud-exercise/README.md

 - Write protractor assertions for each of the four CRUD operations.

 ## Super Bonus Round
-- Examine the $resource library [here](http://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/)
+- Examine the $resource library [here](http://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/) and swap out the service methods you wrote for the original homework with the $resource library.